floriandejonckheere/utu-thesis/thesis/chapters/08-case-study.typ

 When it is deployed at bigger sites with up to 400 dialysis machines, the throughput and latency suffer and performance issues arise.
 For these reasons, the application would benefit from a software architectural overhaul.
 While microservices-based architecture would allow the application to scale efficiently, it also introduces a maintenance overhead for the software developers.
-Since the number of developers working on NephroFlow Link is limited, the extra burden on the software developers should be low.
+Since the number of developers working on NephroFlow™ Link is limited, the extra burden on the software developers should be low.
 Hence, decomposing this application into a modular monolith architecture would prove beneficial.

 == Experimental setup

 #cite_full(<lourenco_silva_2023>) analyzed multiple source code repositories and concluded that repositories with a large number of committers perform better when considering the contributor coupling in various scenario's.
 Approaches using contributor coupling achieve comparable results as approaching using a structural coupling on source code repositories with a large number of committers.
-Since the number of committers to NephroFlow Link is limited, we use multiple coupling strategies to decompose the application.
+Since the number of committers to NephroFlow™ Link is limited, we use multiple coupling strategies to decompose the application.
 Seven test scenario's were designed by combining configurations obtained through varying the weights of the coupling strategy @santos_paula_2021.
 The weights $omega_s$, $omega_c$, and $omega_d$ refer to the structural, logical, and contributor coupling respectively.
 Refer to @test_configurations for a list of the test configurations.
-Strategies using a single coupling are not considered, as they are not expected to perform well in the context of NephroFlow Link.
+Strategies using a single coupling are not considered, as they are not expected to perform well in the context of NephroFlow™ Link.

 #let scenarios = (
   "scn_structural_logical": (1, 1, 0, [_structural-logical_]),